Bangladesh stays in control of 1st test vs West Indies | Sports-Games

 Bangladesh reached 47-3 in its second innings at stumps on day 3, stretching its lead to 218 on an increasingly deteriorating pitch.

 Captain Mominul Haque (31) and Mushfiqur Rahim (10) are at the crease.
+Left-arm spinner Taijul Islam hopes Bangladesh can set West Indies a target of more than 350 but said "we are capable of even defending 250 runs on this wicket."
 West Indies was bowled out for 259 in its first innings in reply to Bangladesh's 430, giving the hosts a 171-run lead.

 Skipper Kraigg Brathwaite led the charge with 76 after West Indies resumed on 75-2.